- There are many acid-spitting insects, such as beetles, ants, and blind termites.

 Interestingly, most snake venoms are tasteless, but cobra venom has a slightly bitter taste if you’re unlucky enough to get some in your mouth.
 This indicates its acidic nature.

-#5 Animals That Spit Acid: Do Camels Spit Acid?
+#5 Do Camels Spit Acid?

 Camels spitting on someone they don’t like is common in comedy.
 It is also a real defense they utilize when another animal gets too close.
 What the camel spits is mostly vomit, which includes digestive acids from the stomach.
+Other camelids, such as Llamas, also spit when threatened or annoyed.

-Chemical Warfare of Birds
+Chemical Warfare Of Birds

 A number of birds employ projectile vomiting to keep predators at bay.
 Consider the following outstanding examples.

-#4 Animals That Spit Acid: Acidic Vomit of the Eurasian Roller
+#4 Acidic Vomit of the Eurasian Roller

 A small bird called the Eurasian roller loves to eat grasshoppers.
 When threatened, the grasshopper releases chemicals derived from the plants they eat in hopes of leaving a bad taste in the bird’s mouth.
 That may work for some birds, but not the roller.
 In fact, the roller is able to store some of these chemicals in its body.
 When it is disturbed, it vomits up the orange chemicals in a mass, the smell of which may keep predators away.